citusdata/citus_docs/develop/api_udf.rst

 .. note::
   The master_drain_node function is a part of Citus Enterprise.
 Please `contact us <https://www.citusdata.com/about/contact_us>`_ to obtain this functionality.

 The master_drain_node() function moves shards off the designated node and onto other nodes who have ``shouldhaveshards`` set to true in :ref:`pg_dist_node`.
-This function is designed to be called prior to removing a node from the cluster.
+This function is designed to be called prior to removing a node from the cluster, i.e. turning the node's physical server off.

 Arguments
 **************************